verfasor/X230-Hackintosh/README.md

 ![X230 from 2012 Living The Catalina Dream!](https://i.redd.it/2vvckrfosi941.jpg)

-EFI Folder (Clover), plist, and BOOT required to install/run Thinkpad X230 Hackintosh Catalina 10.15.2.
+EFI Folder (Clover), plist, and BOOT required to install/run Thinkpad X230 Hackintosh Catalina 10.15.2 & 10.15.
 Move these files to your EFI Folder.
-I've got another EFI folder labelled **EFI-test**.
+I've got another EFI folder labelled **10.15-test/EFI**.
 Feel free to tinker that also.

-# #README
+## #README

 - Proceed with caution.
 - Kindly delete the RtWlanU & RtWlanU1827 kexts from **kexts/Other** folder.